jctophefabre/i18n_omatic/README.md

   }
 }
 ```
-and call `MockSetUp.mockI18nOMatic()` at the Flutter Widget test beginning :
+and call `MockSetUp.mockI18nOMatic()` at the beginning of the Flutter widget test  :
 ```dart
 void main() {
   setUp(()  {